Personal Injury Solicitors Liverpool, Merseyside | Accident Claims Liverpool

 —in certain other situations to our continued processing of your personal data, eg processing carried out for the purpose of our legitimate interests.

-Not to be subject to automated individual decision-making The right not to be subject to a decision based solely on automated processing (including profiling) that produces legal effects concerning you or similarly significantly affects you
+The right not to be subject to a decision based solely on automated processing (including profiling) that produces legal effects concerning you or similarly significantly affects you

-For further information on each of those rights, including the circumstances in which they apply, please contact us or see the Guidance from the UK Information Commissioner’s Office (ICO) on individuals’ rights under the General Data Protection Regulation.
+For further information on each of those rights, including the circumstances in which they apply, please contact us or see the https://ico.org.uk/for-organisations/guide-to-data-protection/guide-to-the-general-data-protection-regulation-gdpr/individual-rights/

 If you would like to exercise any of those rights, please:

-• let us have enough information to identify you (eg your full name, address and client or matter reference number);
+• let us have enough information to identify you (e.g. your full name, address and client or matter reference number);

 • let us have proof of your identity and address (a copy of your driving licence or passport and a recent utility or credit card bill); and